Business Tax Deductions: Do You Qualify?

 These business tax deductions do not apply to business owners who are married and make over $315,000 in annual business income, and $157,500 if single.
 Nearly all service-oriented businesses are eligible for Trump’s business tax deductions, with the exclusion of engineering companies, law practices, and architectural businesses.

-Benefits of the Tax Cuts and Jobs Act:
+Deduction Benefits from the Tax Cuts and Jobs Act:

 With over 90% of all businesses in the US falling under the category of “pass through entities,” Trump’s Tax Cuts and Jobs Act is one of the most beneficial pieces of legislation to the small business economy in many years.
 These benefits include: